art-institute-of-chicago/data-aggregator/docs/.sections/preface.md

 Listing and search endpoints are paginated.
 We show 12 records per page by default.
 Pagination can be controlled via the following query parameters:

-  - `page` to request a specific page of results (1-based) (default: 1)
+  - `page` to request a specific page of results (1-based, default: 1)
-  - `limit` to set how many records each page should return (0-based) (default: 12)
+  - `limit` to set how many records each page should return (0-based, default: 12)

 **Example:** https://api.artic.edu/api/v1/artists?page=2&limit=10

 For performance reasons, `limit` cannot exceed 100.
-Additionally, due to an underlying limitation in our search engine, you cannot request more than 10,000 records from a single search query through any combination of `limit` and `page`.
+Additionally, you cannot request more than 10,000 records from a single search query through any combination of `limit` and `page`.
 For example:

   - **Success:** https://api.artic.edu/api/v1/artists/search?limit=100&page=100
   - **Error:** https://api.artic.edu/api/v1/artists/search?limit=100&page=101

+Generally, we ask that you avoid scraping our API.
 If you want to filter and scrape our search results, but the number of results is greater than 10,000, you won't be able to scrape them fully.
 Instead, we recommend that you download our [data dumps](#data-dumps) and perform your filtering locally.

-Occasionally, it might be useful to make a request with `limit=0` to find the total number of results.
-Our API supports this.
+Occasionally, it might be useful to check the total number of results without retrieving any data.
+Our API supports this by allowing you to make a request with `limit=0`.
 For example, check `pagination.total` of this query to see the number of public domain artworks in our API:

 https://api.artic.edu/api/v1/artworks/search?query[term][is_public_domain]=true&limit=0